-Furthermore, when provided for in the applicable Pricing Supplement of a Series of Tier 2 Subordinated Notes, if a Capital Event occurs as a result of a change (or any pending change that the Regulator considers sufficiently certain) in Spanish law or Applicable Banking Regulations, or any change in the official application or interpretation thereof becoming effective on or after the Issue Date of the first Tranche of Notes of the relevant Series, we may redeem all, and not some only, of any of the Tier 2 Subordinated Notes of such Series subject to such redemption being permitted by the Applicable Banking Regulations then in force (in particular, Articles 77 and 78 of the CRR) and subject to the permission of the Regulator if and as required therefor under Applicable Banking Regulations, as further described in Condition 5.4 (Redemption at the Option of the Issuer (Capital Event): Tier 2 Subordinated Notes).
+Furthermore, when provided for in the applicable Pricing Supplement of a Series of Tier 2 Subordinated Notes, if a Capital Event occurs as a result of a change (or any pending change that the Regulator considers sufficiently certain) in Spanish law or Applicable Banking Regulations, or any change in the official application or interpretation thereof becoming effective on or after the Issue Date of the first Tranche of Notes of the relevant Series, we may redeem all, and not some only, of any of the Tier 2 Subordinated Notes of such Series.

+Any such redemption will be subject to the prior permission of the Regulator if and as required therefor under Applicable Banking Regulations and may only take place in accordance with Applicable Banking Regulations (including, for the avoidance of doubt, Articles 77 and 78 of the CRR) in force at the relevant time, as further described in Condition 5.4 (Redemption at the Option of the Issuer (Capital Event): Tier 2 Subordinated Notes).

-If an Eligible Liabilities Event occurs as a result of a change (or any pending change that the competent authority considers sufficiently certain) in Spanish law or Applicable Banking Regulations (including, for the avoidance of doubt, Applicable MREL Regulations) or any change in the official application or interpretation thereof becoming effective on or after the Issue Date of the first Tranche of Notes of the relevant Series, Tier 2 Subordinated Notes, Senior Non-Preferred Notes and Ordinary Senior Notes where the Eligible Liabilities Event has been specified as applicable in the applicable Pricing Supplement may be redeemed, at our option in whole, but not in part, subject to such redemption being permitted by Applicable Banking Regulations (including, for the avoidance of doubt, Applicable MREL Regulations and, in particular, Articles 77, 78 and 78a of the CRR) then in force, and subject to the prior permission of the Regulator and/or the Relevant Resolution Authority if and as required therefor under Applicable Banking Regulations (including, for the avoidance of doubt, Applicable MREL Regulations), as further described in Condition 5.5 (Redemption at the Option of the Issuer (Eligible Liabilities Event): Tier 2 Subordinated Notes or Senior Notes).
+If an Eligible Liabilities Event occurs as a result of a change (or any pending change that the competent authority considers sufficiently certain) in Spanish law or Applicable Banking Regulations (including, for the avoidance of doubt, Applicable MREL Regulations) or any change in the official application or interpretation thereof becoming effective on or after the Issue Date of the first Tranche of Notes of the relevant Series, Tier 2 Subordinated Notes, Senior Non-Preferred Notes and Ordinary Senior Notes in respect of which an Eligible Liabilities Event has been specified as applicable in the applicable Pricing Supplement may be redeemed, at our option in whole, but not in part.

+Any such redemption, in the case of Tier 2 Subordinated Notes, Senior Non-Preferred Notes and Ordinary Senior Notes eligible to comply with MREL Requirements, will be subject to the prior permission of the Regulator and/or the Relevant Resolution Authority if and as required therefor under Applicable Banking Regulations (including, for the avoidance of doubt, Applicable MREL Regulations) and may only take place in accordance with Applicable Banking Regulations (including, for the avoidance of doubt, Applicable MREL Regulations) and may only take place in accordance with Applicable Banking Regulations (including, for the avoidance of doubt, Applicable MREL Regulations and, in particular, Articles 77, 78 and 78a of the CRR) in force at the relevant time, as further described in Condition 5.5 (Redemption at the Option of the Issuer (Eligible Liabilities Event): Tier 2 Subordinated Notes or Senior Notes).